-ACADEMIC CREDIT: Credit applicable toward a degree, earned at Lincoln University, or transferred from another institution.
+ACADEMIC CREDIT: Credit applicable toward a degree, to be earned at the University, or transferred from another institution

 ADMISSION: The acceptance of an applicant into Lincoln University.
-Admission is based on an evaluation of applicant's eligibility criteria, such as appropriate degrees or diplomas, fitting academic records, and the applicant's competence for an academic program.
+Admission is based on an evaluation of applicant's eligibility criteria: appropriate degrees or diplomas, fitting academic records, and the applicant's competence for an academic program

-ATTENDANCE REGULATIONS: Attendance is required for all classes.
-For specific regulations concerning attendance, see the "Academic Policies" section.
+ATTENDANCE REGULATIONS: Attendance is required for all classes

-AUDITOR OR UNCLASSIFIED STUDENT: A student attending selected classes without pursuing a degree or certificate.
+AUDITOR STATUS: A student attending selected classes without pursuing a degree

-CHANGE IN REGISTRATION: the process of adding or dropping a course.
-The procedure requires the permission of the Dean and the instructor of the course.
+CHANGE IN REGISTRATION: The process of adding or dropping a course

-CONCENTRATION: A 30-unit program for the Associate degree, a 21-unit program for the Bachelor's degree, a 12-unit program for the MBA degree, and a 27-unit program for the DBA degree, to be studied in addition to the required core courses in major field of study.
+CONCENTRATION: A 21-unit coursework for BS degree, a 21-unit coursework for BA degree, a 12-unit coursework for MBA degree and a 27-unit coursework for DBA degree to be studied in addition to the required courses in a major field of study

-CONDITIONAL ACCEPTANCE: An admission status indicating a deficiency in the student's academic background.
+CONDITIONAL ACCEPTANCE: Admission status indicating a deficiency in the student's academic background

-CONDITIONAL STUDENT: A student having some academic deficiency and cannot be fully accepted to the program applied.
-Suppose to remove the deficiency before receiving a regular student status.
+CONDITIONAL STUDENT: A student having some academic deficiency and cannot be accepted to the program applied.
+The deficiency needs to be removed before receiving a regular status

-FULL-TIME STUDENT: An undergraduate or certificate student who is carrying at least twelve (12) units of credit, or a regular graduate student who is enrolled in nine (9) units or more.
+FULL-TIME STUDENT: An undergraduate student who is carrying at least twelve (12) units of credit, or a regular graduate student who is enrolled in nine (9) units or more

-GRADUATION REQUIREMENTS: Graduation requirements are prescribed by the University for completion of a given program of study.
+GRADUATION REQUIREMENTS: Graduation requirements are prescribed by the University to complete a given program of study.
 Requirements include a minimum number of credit hours, required GPA, prerequisites and elective courses within the specified major and minor areas of study.
-All requirements must be successfully met in order to obtain a specific degree or certificate.
+All requirements must be successfully met in order to obtain a specific degree

-LEAVE OF ABSENCE: An absence from classes for a specified period of time, which must be requested in writing, and submitted to the Dean's Office for his written approval.
+LEAVE OF ABSENCE: An absence from classes for a reason for a specified period of time, which must be requested in writing, approved by Provost and submitted to the Registrar and Administration offices

 MAJOR: An area of study in which a degree is awarded.
-Business Administration and Diagnostic Imaging represent current major fields at Lincoln University.
+Business Administration, International Business, Finance Management, and Diagnostic Imaging represent current major fields at Lincoln University

-PROBATION: An academic standing which is based upon a student's low grade point average (below 2.0 ("C") for undergraduate and below 3.0 ("B") for graduate students).
+PROBATION: An academic standing which is based upon a student's low grade point average: under 2.0 ("C") for undergraduate students; and under certain values described in the satisfactory academic progress (SAP) chart for graduate students

-TRANSCRIPTS: Complete academic records from an academic institution which show the courses that were taken, the number of credit hours and the grade for each course, and the degree if granted.
+TRANSCRIPT: A document of complete academic records from an academic institution which shows the courses that were taken, the number of credit hours, the grade for each course, and the degree if granted

 UNDERGRADUATE STUDENT CLASSIFICATION: